Bali is an incredibly popular family holiday destination and for many years we had thought that Bali with Kids was not for travellers like us…

 A confession: we have never been to Bali before.
 And, part of us didn’t want to go, either.
 You see, we are adventurers who have crossed the TianShan, hiked for weeks in the Andes and crossed 40 degree Central American borders while pregnant…

-And… it seems that many people take a family holiday to Bali.
-And so, Bali didn’t really fit our idea of our self-perception of travellers.
+As many people take a family holiday to Bali, it didn’t really fit our idea of our self-perception of travellers.
 But even adventurers need breaks – right?
 And that’s why we recommend travelling to Bali with Kids.
 With lots of things to do in Bali, it is is the perfect place for a family holiday.

 To answer the question: How travel to Bali with Kids – and not stay in an expensive resort for a week – this is our guide!

 What did we do >> Bali with Kids